 Created by InfoImaging Technologies to run on Windows, the software would be used to encode the binary file onto a printed page.
 A fax machine would transmit that page where it could be decoded back into binary format and turned into a computer file.

->

-> While it was revolutionary at the time (allowing people to transmit files before computer modems were popular), there were some problems.
+While it was revolutionary at the time (allowing people to transmit files before computer modems became popular), there were some problems.

->

-> - The need to have 100% reliability from printing to faxing to decoding – if one part of the information does not transmit, then in most cases the file transmitted would be completely unreliable.
+- The need to have 100% reliability from printing to faxing to decoding – if one part of the information does not transmit, then in most cases the file transmitted would be completely unreliable.

 - The sender would require a printer and fax, and the receiver would require a fax and scanner.
 All equipment would need to be of high quality